Tropical storm Carlotta aims at Mexico Pacific coast

-MEXICO CITY (Reuters) - Tropical storm Carlotta strengthened off Mexico’s Pacific coast on Thursday and was expected to become a hurricane on Friday, the U.S. National Hurricane Center said.
+MEXICO CITY, June 14 (Reuters) - Tropical storm Carlotta strengthened off Mexico’s Pacific coast on Thursday and was expected to become a hurricane on Friday, the U.S. National Hurricane Center said.

 Carlotta, the third named storm of the Pacific hurricane season, is set to graze the coastline south of tourist city Acapulco and pass north of Mexico’s largest oil refinery.